Engee documentation

 Maximum one-way propagation distance (m) — maximum one-way propagation distance

-The maximum distance in metres between the transmitter and receiver of a signal in the form of a positive real scalar.
+The maximum distance in meters between the transmitter and receiver of the signal in the form of a positive real scalar.
 The unit of measurement is m.
-The amplitudes of any signals that propagate beyond this distance are zero.
+The amplitudes of any signals that propagate beyond this distance turn to zero.

 Algorithms